-Tesla Model S insurance rates
+2012 Tesla Model S

-Enter your ZIP code below and click Compare to see the cheapest rates in your area.
+Enter your zip code to compare providers in your area.

 The National Highway Traffic Safety Administration (NHTSA) only rated the rollover crash test, which received the highest possible safety rating.
 The Insurance Institute for Highway Safety (IIHS) rated the small overlap front test as acceptable, an average rating.
 All other crash tests performed by the IIHS received a good safety rating, the highest possible rating.